 Lolot leaves are often confused with betel leaves (la trau in Vietnamese) although lolot and betel leaves are totally different.
-Some other English translations for la lot are piper sarmentosum and lolot pepper.
+Some other English names for la lot are wild betel leaves, piper sarmentosum and lolot pepper.

 You can find piper lolot leaves (la lot) at Vietnamese grocery stores.
 They are often sold in a bunch with the stalks still attached, but only the leaves are edible.